 I’m a pizza pluralist at heart.
 I live in Chicago, home of deep-dish pizzas that effectively function as week-long casseroles, the kind only tourists really eat anymore.
 I’ll never say no to a big ol’ chunk of saucy meat-bread cooked for an hour in a cast-iron skillet (especially if it comes from Chicago’s actual-best pizza place, Pequod’s).
 But there will always be a special place in my heart for the thin-crust, party-cut communism of the St. Louis-style slice.

-And for the haters, who want to use bizarre-cut bagels as an excuse to slander St. Louis-style pizza?
+And for the haters out there who want to use bizarre-cut bagels as an excuse to slander St. Louis-style pizza?
 A Provel pox on their houses, I say.
 If they need to intellectualize away their next bite of grid-sliced, unleavened heaven, just tell ’em it’s Chicago-style thin crust.